Nicholas-Campbell/NVG-CPC/README.md

 A set of scripts for reading and using data about files on the NVG Amstrad CPC software archive, located at ftp://ftp.nvg.ntnu.no/pub/cpc/ .

+More information about the Amstrad CPC range of computers is available at [Wikipedia](https://en.wikipedia.org/wiki/Amstrad_CPC).

 ## Introduction

 The NVG Amstrad CPC software archive (hereafter abbreviated to **NVG**) is one of the oldest archives of Amstrad CPC software